 In 2016, I was invited by the core organizing team in India, to help facilitate the International Permaculture Convergence this November.
 Originally I was hoping to get paid.
 That money didn't come through.
 Committed to the project, I am now volunteering for IPC and using my own resources to pay for the entire trip.
 However, an unexpected construction project at my Permaculture homestead has significantly impaired my ability to afford travel expenses.
 I’ve dreamed of going to India my entire life, so I'm determined to go regardless.

-Thank you for making this learning journey possible with your contribution towards the $1500 required to cover the portion of my travel expenses that are outside of my financial reach - mainly train and plane tickets.
-Anything else I raise will cover my course expenses.
+Thank you for making this learning journey possible with your contribution towards the $2000 required to cover the portion of my travel expenses that are outside of my financial reach - mainly train and plane tickets.
+Anything else I raise will cover other course expenses.
 Any amount you can contribute will help me immensely, and those who are familiar with me, know that this will be paid forward many times over.

 I see myself in India helping facilitate the International Permaculture Convergence, serving as an ambassador for the International Permaculture Co-Lab and Gaia University International, and traveling the country researching the intersection of Ayurveda and Permaculture.
 I hope to return from India and offer my local and international communities reflections on my learning, through community events, skill shares, webinars, writing articles, and just generally being a more peaceful and productive person contributing to society and the well-being of others.